afzalch/CS-Topics/Security/README.md

 ## Certificates

-- Electronic credentials used to assert the identities of individiuals, computers and other entities on a network
+- Electronic credentials used to assert the identities of individuals, computers and other entities on a network
 - Similar to ID cards (driver licenses, passports, etc)
 - Contain public key and identity of the owner

 - One of the more common uses of certificates is in SSL

 ### Certificate Issuer